-Tarnished Plant Bug and Other True Bugs
+Tarnished Plant Bug and Other True Bugs on Strawberries

-This inconspicuous sucking plant bug is a general feeder attacking a great variety of cultivated and wild plants.
 The adult tarnished plant bug, Lygus lineolaris (Palisot de Beauvois), is about 1/4 inch long and is brown with yellowish and black dashes and a brassy appearance.
 The adults overwinter in protected places.
 They return to the field about the time of bud burst and are found feeding on tender foliage of all sorts.
 They are very active, taking to flight with the slightest disturbance.
 Several generations hatch each year; adults and nymphs of all stages can be found from April until heavy frost in the fall.

 As a strawberry pest, the tarnished plant bug often causes considerable loss by feeding on the seeds of the young fruits before the receptacle expands.
 In feeding, it sucks out plant juices.
 The damaged seeds cause the receptacle to expand unevenly.
 Thus, berries that are injured remain small, have a woody texture, and fail to mature.
 Berries become knobbed with seeds grouped apically and are unsalable.
 This injury is known as "button berry" and is a serious problem in some areas.
 Later-maturing varieties are more severely affected.
 Although several plant bugs (Lygus spp. and others) may be involved, the tarnished plant bug appears to be the chief culprit.

 Small, underdeveloped berries can be caused by other factors, most notably poor pollination; however, fruits that are small due to poor pollination will not have developed seeds, but instead will have small, hollow, hair-like projections where the seeds should be.
 If the deformed berry has developed seeds, it probably has sustained plant bug injury.